Pixida/compressqlite/README.md

   * 3c.
 Number of columns (2 bytes): Number of columns in the table.
   * 3d1.
 Byte Count column name (2 bytes): Amount of bytes of the column name.
   * 3d2.
 Column name: The column name.
   * 3d3.
-Row Cont: The amount of rows in the table.
+Row Count (4 bytes): The amount of rows in the table.
   * 3d4.
 Byte Count static payload (4 bytes): when all entries in the column are of the same length, this field contains the number of bytes of the single payload.
 If the entries differ in size, all 4 bytes of this entry are 0.
   * 3d5.
 [Byte Count dynamic payload (4 bytes): Only if the 3d3 field is zero ("0000"), the dynamic payload field is used.
 Contains the number of bytes of the column data.]
   * 3d6.
 Payload: The column data.